TL;DR

 Orgs think they want more control to write rules and generate alerts, but they don’t realize how much it costs to manage detection content.
 Unless you invest a lot in this area, you’ll end up with a pile of false positives.

 In reality, your rules probably aren’t as unique as you think.
 Your provider has an advantage since it sees the big picture (aka lots of customers) and has the expertise to manage the detection content.
+If you’re already running a SIEM, working with a provider who can help you optimize your SIEM is often more impactful than trying to co-manage detection rules yourself.

 You should expect your security provider to tailor their detection strategy for you to your business.
 This could mean fine-tuning rules that already exist, taking advantage of rules you’ve written in your SIEM or working together to build new rules in our platform.